US natgas prices edge up to 8-month high on rising exports, cooler forecast

 Even through temperatures were expected to decline with the coming of winter, meteorologists forecast the weather would remain milder than normal through late October, keeping both heating and cooling demand low.

-Traders said that mild outlook helped cut the premium of futures for November over October NGX23-Z23, which the market uses to bet on winter forecasts, to its lowest since September 2022.
+Traders said that mild outlook helped cut the premium of futures for November over December NGX23-Z23 to its lowest since September 2022.

+In the spot market, next-day gas at the Henry Hub benchmark in Louisiana rose to $3.13 per mmBtu for Monday, its highest since January 2023.

+But so long as remain below the front-month, the spot market will continue to weigh on futures.
+Next-day prices have closed below the front-month for 157 of the 192 trading days so far this year, according to data from financial firm LSEG.

 SUPPLY AND DEMAND